The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: The theory of gravity

-If $n$ is fixed, the model is left with only one free parameter: $c_2$, more commonly rephrased in terms of the present value of $f_R$, $f_{R0}$, known as scalaron.
-Its expression follows from Eqs. (\ref{f_R})-(\ref{c1ovc2})-(\ref{R0}); taking $n=1$, the chosen value in the DUSTGRAIN suite, the scalaron is
+When $n$ is fixed, the model is left with only one free parameter: $c_2$, which is more commonly rephrased in terms of the current value of $f_R$, $f_{R0}$, known as the scalaron.
+Its expression follows from Eqs. (\ref{f_R})-(\ref{c1ovc2})-(\ref{R0}).
+When we take $n=1$, the chosen value in the DUSTGRAIN suite, the scalaron is